united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/management-console/_index.md

 ---

 The Management Console is pivotal in configuring, managing, and monitoring the United Manufacturing Hub.
-It comprises a web application, a backend API, a management companion, and key storage, all designed to ensure secure and efficient operation.
+It comprises a [web application](https://management.umh.app/), a backend API and the management companion agent, all designed to ensure secure and efficient operation.

 {{< mermaid theme="neutral" >}}